ece-231l-fall-2019/week-9-generic-adapters-SteelMatrix/README.md

     1. Stack.h
     1. runtests.cpp

-Your `runtests.cpp` must have at least 50(?) addiontal tests to tests all of the functions and methods on the 3 classes.
+Your `runtests.cpp` must have at least 50(?) additional tests to tests all of the functions and methods on the 3 classes.